Learning Diary: Designing Data Intensive Applications by Martin Kleppmann

 A few disclaimers:

 - This is not meant to be a substitute for the book, and you will rob yourself of a lot of useful knowledge if you use these notes as a replacement for the book.
-If any of the topics covered interest you, buy the book!
-If you can't afford to buy the book, send me an email and I'll gift it to you.

 - The first seven chapter notes I'll share were written without a public audience in mind.
 I had no intention of sharing these notes at the beginning.
 As such, you might find some mistakes.
 I've tried to get rid of those, but it's possible I missed some.
 If you find any that you want to correct, please reach out via email too.